harryzhou2000/ForFEM_Order2/manual.md

 #### subroutine **SetUpThermal_InitializeObjects**

 To initialize load vector and stiffness matrix objects for thermal, and do preallocation for the matrix.
+If if_dynamic_ther is true then preallocate the mass matrix, otherwise the mass matrix is omitted.

 Call collectively.

 #### subroutine **SetUpThermalPara**

 To assemble (integrate) the stiffness matrix and the load vector.
 Basically doing volume and surface integration.
+If if_dynamic_ther is true then assemble the mass matrix, otherwise the mass matrix is omitted.

 Call collectively.